MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maker-setup.md

 ---
-title: "Center of Excellence (CoE) Command Line Interface (CLI) ALM Accelerator maker setup"
+title: "Center of Excellence (CoE) Command Line Interface (CLI) Application Lifecycle Management (ALM) Accelerator maker setup"
 description: "Summary of how to add a maker to the ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS